DeepSourceCorp/globstar/README.md

 Create a new folder named `.globstar` in your repository's root.
 This is where you'll write all your custom checkers.
 Each checker is defined in a separate YAML file, with the filename being the checker's identifier and tree-sitter's S-expression query defining the pattern to match.

-For example, here's a checker that disallows the `debugger` statement in JavaScript files:

 For example, here's a checker that detects potentially dangerous use of the `eval()` function in Python:

 ```yml